Australia at the 1984 Winter Paralympics: Kyrra Grunnsund

-Grunnsund (OAM - Medal of the Order of Australia 1995) is a below the knee amputee (LW4) who was the first athlete to represent Australia at both the Summer and Winter Paralympic.
+Grunnsund (OAM - Medal of the Order of Australia 1995) is a below-the-knee amputee (LW4) who was the first athlete to represent Australia at both the Summer and Winter Paralympics.

 At the 1984 Winter Paralympics Grunnsund competed Alpine slalom, giant slalom and downhill events, specifically the Men's Alpine Combination LW4, Men's Downhill LW4, Men's Giant Slalom LW4 and Men's Slalom LW4.
 Although not winning any medals, Grunnsund put in an impressive performance, placing 5th in his Alpine event and 6th in the Giant Slalom.